 The EEPROM page erase operation can be executed when the mode selection bit, MODE, is set high.
 The EEPROM is capable of a 16-byte page erase.
 The internal page buffer will be cleared by hardware after power on reset.
 When the EEPROM erase enable control bit, namely EREN, is changed from "1" to "0", the internal page buffer will also be cleared.
 Note that when the EREN bit is changed from "0" to "1", the internal page buffer will not be cleared.
-The EEPROM address higher 5 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
+The EEPROM address higher 6 bits or higher 7 bits are used to specify the desired page location while the lower 4 bits are used to point to the actual address.
 In the page erase operation mode the lower 4-bit address value will automatically be incremented by one after each dummy data byte is written into the EED register.
-However, the higher 5-bit address value will not be incremented by hardware.
+However, the higher 6-bit or higher 7-bit address value will not be incremented by hardware.
 When the EEPROM address lower 4-bit value which is internally incremented by one in the page mode reaches the page boundary, known as 0FH, the EEPROM address lower 4-bit value will stop at 0FH.
 The EEPROM address will not "roll over".